polux/enumerators/README.md

 however up to the user to provide the glorified while loops that constitute the "quickcheck" and "smallcheck" functions of these libraries.
 The [propcheck](http://pub.dartlang.org/packages/propcheck) library just does that.

+## Documentation

+The only documentation so far is this README and the [API reference](http://polux.github.io/enumerators/continuous/).

 ## Simple Usage